aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/fontsloader/load_external_fonts/_index.md

 | :- | :- | :- |
 | directories | **List[str]** | Directories to read additional fonts. |

-### Examples

-The follow examples shows how to load custom fonts from .TTF

 ### See Also